 Holland & Barrett believes that as there are effective and sustainable alternatives to non-biodegradable wet-wipes, it would help safeguard marine life and put an end to costly sewer blockages if the Government reverted to its original decision to review and include wet wipes in its 2042 plastic elimination programme.

 Joanne Cooke, head of beauty at Holland & Barrett, explained: “There is a growing awareness of how much our current throwaway culture is damaging our oceans, beaches and rivers.
-We want to encourage our customers to think about what they currently throw away and encourage them to swap to more sustainable alternatives.
-The quickest way for us all to make a positive impact on the world we live in is to choose to spend our money on more sustainable products.”
+We want to encourage our customers to think about what they currently throw away.
+We can choose to spend our money on more sustainable products.”

 Here’s hoping other retailers follow suit!